Radovan92/ReactMobileObuka/README.md

 - reload

 # TODO:
--note
+- note
-  Svako svoj task radi na svojoj grani,po zavrsetku zadatka i kada se istestira salje se pull request i merge-ujemo u master
+  - Svako svoj task radi na svojoj grani,po zavrsetku zadatka i kada se istestira salje se pull request i merge-ujemo u master
   1. Login screen form
   2. HomeScreen
   3. List of all products
   4. Detail view of products
   5. List view of all customers
   6. Detail view of customers

 # WorkFlow
 User opens app ==> Login screen

-User enters some fake data (for now) ==> Homepage screen On home page there is two buttons :
+User enters some fake data (for now) ==> Homepage screen

+On home page there is two buttons :
-All wines ==> WineAll screen will open ==> after click on one item from list ==> WineDetails screen is open All workers ==> WorkersAll screen will open ==> after click on one item from list ==> WorkerDetails screen is open
+All wines ==> WineAll screen will open ==> after click on one item from list ==> WineDetails screen is open

+All workers ==> WorkersAll screen will open ==> after click on one item from list ==> WorkerDetails screen is open
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk0NTk0Mjg4Nl19
+eyJoaXN0b3J5IjpbMTI2OTIxMDI0OV19
 -->